Bitcoin Fear and Greed Index: Explained

-Assessing the market objectively not only allows you to make better decisions – but it may also enable you to identify opportunities.
+Assessing the market objectively not only allows you to make better decisions – but may also enable you to identify opportunities.
 For example, a time of extreme fear may mean an opportunity to buy at a lower price, with lower risk to you as a buyer.
 Conversely, identifying times of extreme greed may present opportunities for holders to sell at a good price, relative to what they initially paid.

 Remember, in both these instances, the fundamentals didn’t change; only the sentiment did.
 There is leverage in how that change is handled.

 Advantages always come with disadvantages.
 And of course, the Bitcoin fear and greed index is not infallible.
 If you’re using it to analyze market sentiment, make sure you watch out for its limitations, such as the following.